jessereynolds/slicejump/README.md

 # slice-jump

-This is a fairly minimal Vagrant project for spinning up a jump host in SLICE (OpenStack) that also has Vagrant (and the vagrant-openstack-provider plugin) installed and other useful things such as:
+This is a fairly minimal Vagrant project for spinning up a jump host in SLICE (Puppet's internal OpenStack) that also has Vagrant (and the vagrant-openstack-provider plugin) installed and other useful things such as:
 - mosh (mobile shell)
 - tmux
 - bind-utils (host, nslookup)